pierrepora/pierrepora.github.io/index.md

 ![Me](Photo_PPora.jpg)

-I am an economist at [Insee](https://insee.fr/fr/accueil), the French national statistical office.
-Previously, I worked at [Drees](https://drees.solidarites-sante.gouv.fr/etudes-et-statistiques/), the statistical and research division of the French Ministry of Health and Social Policy.
+I am an economist at [Insee](https://insee.fr/fr/accueil), the French national statistical office, and an affiliated researcher at [Crest](https://crest.science/) and [Ined](https://demographie-economique.site.ined.fr/).
+My research lies at the intersection of Labor, Health, and Public Economics, with a particular focus on Gender and Family Economics.

-I am also an affiliate researcher at [Crest](https://crest.science/) and [Ined](https://demographie-economique.site.ined.fr/).
+I study how family life shapes labor market outcomes and organizational dynamics.
+My recent work examines the cultural roots of the child penalty and how nurses’ parenthood affects hospital organization.

-My research focuses on Labor Economics, Health Economics, and Policy Evaluation, with a particular emphasis on Gender and Family Economics.
-My research focuses in particular on the consequences of family life, spanning from the cultural roots of the child penalty to the organisational consequences of nurses' parenthood for hospitals.
+Before joining Insee, I worked at [Drees](https://drees.solidarites-sante.gouv.fr/etudes-et-statistiques/), the statistical and research division of the French Ministry of Health and Social Affairs.

 **I am on the 2025-2026 job market.**